Riccardo-Giordanella/SmartBook/README.md

 [Riccardo Giordanella] - <a href="https://www.linkedin.com/in/riccardo-giordanella-173195197/">Linkedin Profile</a>

 ## Attention message
-<div style="border: 2px solid red; padding: 10px; background-color: #ffe6e6; color: #cc0000; font-weight: bold;"> Attention: This project was created by [Your Name].
+<p style="border: 2px solid red; padding: 10px; background-color: #ffe6e6; color: #cc0000; font-weight: bold;"> Attention: This project was created by Riccardo Giordanella.
 Please do not claim it as someone else's work and keep my name in the footer of the application.
-Thank you for respecting my work. </div>
+Thank you for respecting my work. </p>